rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 - Add multi-title cart support
 - Auto-format No-Intro titles
 - Further polish, like a progress window for the hash calculation
+- Integrate NX Game Info (and possibly other submodules like hactoolnet) directly into the script to eliminate manual copy and pasting

 Readme: